julia-azevedo/edgeAcademy-mock-exam/README.md

-# Here you will find my solutions of Edge Academy mock exam.
+# Here you will find my solutions of Edge Academy (Maceió-AL) mock exam.

 Most questions solved are from Google Code Jam and codechef website.